Baro-Bhuyan: The Adi Bhuyan group

 This original group is often referred to as the Adi Bhuyan, or the progenitor Bhuyans.
-The Adi-charita written in the late 17th century is the only manuscript which mentions about the Adi-Bhuyan group.
+The Adi-charita written in the late 17th century is the only manuscript which mentions the Adi-Bhuyan group.
 However, Maheswar Neog has called the account as spurious or fabricated.

 Nevertheless, their presence is recorded in the Ahom Buranjis, where it is recorded that they were instrumental in ending the rule of the Kachari and Chutia kingdom.
 As a reward, the Ahom king Suhungmung (1497–1539) settled these Bhuyans in Kalabari, Gohpur, Kalangpur and Narayanpur as tributary feudal lords.
 Over time, these Bhuyans grew very powerful but they were later subjugated by the Ahom king Jayadhwaj Singha.
 The Saru Baro Bhuyan is a branch of the Bar Baro Bhuyan that split and went west.

 By the mid 16th century, all the Adi Bhuyans power was crushed, and they remained satisfied with what service they could render to the Ahom state as Baruwas or Phukans, Tamulis or Pachanis.
 During the first expedition of Chilarai against the Ahom kingdom, they aligned with the Ahoms (which Chilarai lost), but during the second expedition they aligned with the Koches (which Chilarai won).
-Chilarai appointed Uzir Bamun, Tapashi Laskar and Malamulya Laskar as Rajkhowas in Uttarkula after he annexed the territories up to Subansiri river in 1563 AD.
+Chilarai appointed Uzir Bamun, Tapashi Laskar and Malamulya Laskar as Rajkhowas in Uttarkula after he annexed the territories up to Subansiri River in 1563 AD.
 This group was finally subjugated by Prataap Singha in 1623, who relocated them to the south bank of the Brahmaputra.
 The Saru Bhuyans, who had moved west after the conflict with the Bor Baro-Bhuyans trace the genealogy of Candivara to Kanvajara, the eldest son of Sumanta, but this is not given credence.